daz4126/Nanny-State/README.md

 # Extra Info

-Now that you've learnt the basics of Nanny State, here are some extra options that can be passed to the `Nanny` function to give you some extra control over the settings.
+Now that you've learnt the basics of NANNY STATE, here are some extra options that can be passed to the `Nanny` function to give you some extra control over the settings.

 ## Before & After Functions